About Us

 Where is the Patrons' Lounge?

 Exclusive to our Patrons, this lounge is situated in the Circle Bar at the Aotea Centre, overlooking the square.
-It is the perfect place to relax or meet other members between Festival sessions, and to enjoy complimentary wine, coffee and light refreshments.
+It is the perfect place to relax or meet other members between Festival sessions, and to enjoy complimentary refreshments and light meals.

 Where can I collect my Patrons' Pack?